hycst/CST8917-Assignment1-HY/readme.md

 The orchestration framework did move code closer to the data.
 This means Durable Functions really improves coordination, but not from the foundation architecture.

+The second not-fixed concern is the direct communication among functions.
+Durable Functions provides model to schedule activities and collecting results, but it did not does not give direct network address for function instances.

+However, for fine-grained distributed systems, it usually need fast messaging, stable identities, membership protocols, and low-latency coordination.

+Durable Functions implements the communication, but still depends on the Durable Functions runtime and state.
+This is not equivalent to direct network communication.
+Therefore, it is suitable for workflows, not good enough for building high-performance distributed databases.

+Durable Functions does fix several concerns effectively.
+It improves function combination, supports long time running workloads, provides checkpointing and replay, and makes fan-out/fan-in much easier.

+These improvement upgrade the workflow model of basic FaaS.
+For example, orchestrators and activities can build model for a business process.
+The developer does not need to track every process of database.

 When process large data, a specialized cloud service, such as Azure Data Factory, Databricks, Synapse, or SQLis powerful, because those services are designed to process data direct from storage.